Text Link

 • Treatment scholarships

-Struggling with bulimia nervosa is hard enough in itself, and struggling to find help is unfortunately also often a challenge.
-At Within Health our admissions team assists in any way they can to reduce the burden and cost of finding proper care.
-We can work with you to find a plan that is affordable and right for the care you need.
-Call our team to get started.
+Struggling with bulimia nervosa is hard enough in itself, and struggling to find help is, unfortunately, also often a challenge.
+At Within Health, our admissions team assists in any way they can to reduce the burden and cost of finding proper care.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.